SahasRajput-Tech/Recipes/README.md

 # Recipes
-This is a normal site of Recipe which I created initially
+This is the one of the projects created for learning HTML.